Do nuts have a glycaemic index (GI)?

-Like all tree nuts, almonds are packed with vitamins, minerals, antioxidants and phytochemicals beneficial to health.
+Like all nuts, almonds are packed with vitamins, minerals, antioxidants and phytochemicals beneficial to health.
 Regularly eating nuts has been shown to contribute to heart health, reduce overall mortality and the risk of developing type 2 diabetes, assist with weight management, reduce the risk of cancer, improve sperm quality, reduce depression and overall promote good health.

 A 30g serve is around 20 almonds.